spine-tools/Spine-Toolbox/docs/source/examples/index.rst

 Examples
 ********

-This module contains examples, tutorials and how-tos for Spine Toolbox and Spine Database Editor.
+This module currently contains tutorials for Spine Database Editor.
+We are planning to add more tutorials here in the future, so stay tuned.

 .. toctree::
    :maxdepth: 1